anpospisil/watari/README.md

 Hello There!
 This is a re-design of the website [watari.ca](https://www.watari.ca/) a counselling and support services organization based out of Vancouver.
 In 2019, I collaborated with 4 other students across 4 time-zones to complete this project as the final requirement to graduate McMaster University's Web Development program.
 Please, keep in mind that this is a high-fidelity prototype and not all links will work as desired.

-* *the original site has since been redisgned... just imagine your best  the content is the same.*
+* *the site has since been updated, screenshot of original homepage below vvv*

 ## The Concept